minhphd/RLforDummy/readme.md

 2. **Advantage Actor-Critic (A2C)**: This algorithm combines the benefits of value-based and policy-based RL, using an actor-critic approach.
    - Reference: V. Mnih et al., "Asynchronous Methods for Deep Reinforcement Learning," in International Conference on Machine Learning, 2016.
 [Link](https://arxiv.org/abs/1602.01783)

 3. **Proximal Policy Optimization (PPO)**: PPO is an on-policy algorithm that optimizes a clipped surrogate objective function to balance exploration and exploitation.
+It has achieved state-of-the-art results on both Atari and Mujoco environments.
    - Reference: J. Schulman et al., "Proximal Policy Optimization Algorithms," arXiv preprint arXiv:1707.06347, 2017.
 [Link](https://arxiv.org/abs/1707.06347)

 ## Solved Environment
-Each of the implemented algorithms has been sanity-tested on both 'CartPole-v1' and and 'LunarLander-v2' environment from OpenAI Gym.
-All algorithms solved the 2 toys environments under different hyperparameters and runtimes.
+Each of the implemented algorithms has been sanity-tested on 'CartPole-v1' and 'LunarLander-v2' environments from OpenAI Gym.
+All algorithms solved the two toy environments under various hyperparameters and runtimes.
+PPO has been tested on Atari and Mujoco where it achieved benchmark results